alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-4.md

 We can, again, note that targeting procurement practices in the public sector may be a positive first step, and, moreover, that complementarity with existing regulation could increase adoption.
 This latter point was highlighted by the responses from the policy-makers.

 > *As a policy-maker, do you consider the methodology of ethical assurance to be compatible with existing regulatory mechanisms in the sector?
-Please describe any obstacles to the adoption of ethical assurance in the digital mental health sector.*
+Please describe any obstacles to the adoption of ethical assurance in the digital mental healthcare sector.*

 - "I'd recommend that you align to existing regs where possible (e.g. goals could be 'conform to GDPR' or 'meet regulatory requirements' rather than more abstract items) and make it easy for non-experts to use."